 What is the hottest way to generate leads for you these days, and can you share a technique?

 I have been doing Facebook marketing for some time and felt like a change.
 A colleague of mine told me he was doing very well with Twitter so I thought I would give it a try.

 He shared with me some tips on how to automate Twitter marketing by using some free apps – I implemented it and wasn’t very successful at first.

 I then started playing around with things like my header image and “about” text.
 And soon found what worked and what didn’t.

 I never thought a header image could be THAT important.
-But I went from generating 10 leads a day to 30+.
-And since a week I’m getting between 250-400 new followers to my Twitter account EACH DAY.
+But I went from generating 10 leads a day to 30 or more.
+And since a week I am getting between 300-400 new followers to my Twitter account EACH DAY.

 A very dear friend of mine had a terrible, terrible youth.